-Cats purr for many reasons, like humans smile in varying social situations it also thought a cats purr can mean different things.
+Cats purr for many reasons like humans smile in varying social situations it also thought a cats purr can mean different things.

-During labor it is though cats purr as it produces a self-soothing effect.
+During labor, it is though cats purr as it produces a self-soothing effect.

 This is thought to provide pain control and release endorphins to help further pain reduction and management.

 When kittens are born the mother cats purr adapts to become a form of communications.
-Most kittens are born deaf and blind, but they can feel vibration.
+Most kittens are born deaf and blind, but they can feel vibrations.
 The vibrations from the mother cats purr allows the kittens to locate her for nursing and warmth.